 The Office of Defense Services provides a variety of legal and support services to its clients throughout the state.
 Every case is handled by skilled professionals who are accredited in their field of expertise.

-The ODS employs over 75 full-time attorneys with the office who receive support from a staff of interpreters, criminal investigators, forensic nurses, psycho-forensic evaluators, psychological and/or medical or psychiatric experts, and other experts as needed.
+The ODS employs over 75 full-time attorneys with the office who receive support from a staff of interpreters, criminal investigators, forensic nurses, forensic social specialists, mitigation specialists, client advocates, psychological and/or medical or psychiatric experts, and other experts as needed.
 As the office has expanded over the years, new units and divisions have been developed to better serve our clients.

 The Office of Defense Services has lawyers placed in all three counties and in each of the state’s correctional facilities.
 They represent clients of all ages across all of the state’s courts.

 Attorneys with the unit represent individuals charged with felonies, and who face potentially serious consequences like becoming a habitual offender or facing life in prison.

 Attorneys with the unit represent individuals charged with misdemeanors and certain motor vehicle offenses, like Driving Under the Influence (DUI).

 In addition to representing youth charged with a crime, attorneys in the unit also represent adults involved in domestic violence cases.

 Formed in 2009, the homicide unit oversees each homicide case and ensures that clients receive the best legal representation possible.